Is Botox For Tmj Covered By Insurance Canada

 How does a Botox® Treatment help Jaw Pain and Clenching?

-Pain relief can be expected within 2-4 weeks after your treatment, and lasts on average 3-6 months, but may be shorted or longer depending on the individual and dosing used.
+Botox® is a painless treatment that is injected into the masseter muscles responsible for clenching and grinding, as well as other areas like the forehead if headaches are a concern.
+Pain relief can be expected within 2-4 weeks and lasts on average 3-6 months, but may be shorter or longer depending on the individual and dosing used.

 What Happens if I Leave TMJ and Bruxism Untreated?